Teaser Image

 1-min Overview Video

 This work is released under under the GPLv3 license.
 For any commercial purpose, please contact the authors.
-A software implementation of this project can soon be found on GitHub.
+A software implementation of this project can be found on GitHub.

 Publications